esbmc/ls-verifier-action/README.md

 # LSVerifier-Action
 This action uses [LSVerifier](https://pypi.org/project/LSVerifier/) to formally verify ANSI-C projects.
+This action will run LSVerifier in all available repositories on the runner.

 ## Inputs